top of page

 The Program

 Our goal is to provide research opportunities to every undergraduate who wishes to explore advanced mathematics.
-The program consists of research projects in a variety of mathematical topics and runs in the spirit of the Polymath Project.
+This online program consists of research projects in a variety of mathematical topics and runs in the spirit of the Polymath Project.
 Each project is mentored by an active researcher with experience in undergraduate mentoring.

 Each project consists of 15-25 undergraduates, a main mentor, and graduate students and postdocs as additional mentors.
 The group works towards solving a research problem and writing a paper.
 Each participant decides what they wish to obtain from the program, and participates accordingly.